 I first found Yolanda’s basket a few years ago in a small shop in the old city of Valencia.
 I bought three, then couldn’t find her again.
 Now that I’ve tracked her down, I learned that she’s made only 100 baskets in all, and only 30 are available this year.Last week I finally ordered a bunch.
 I’m flying to Spain tomorrow with an empty suitcase to pick them up.
 They’re not cheap—they’re essentially one-of-a-kind.
 And you won’t see them everywhere.
 In the old days, when I’d find something like this, it would turnup at Williams Sonoma or Dean and Deluca six months later.
 So I made Yolanda promise not to sell her baskets to Amazon.
 Ever.
 Sorry.

-There will be only 30 baskets this year.
+There will be only 28 baskets this year.
 Best Holiday Gift 2018.
 Or perhaps ever, Certainly since Bacon of the Month Club memberships.
-Reserve one now.
-They may not be available when I return from Spain.
+Buy one now.

 PS: One more thing: They stack!
 So get more than one.
 Put your eggplants in one, your avocados in another, and your satsumas in a third.